GenomicsStandardsConsortium/ISD/README.md

 # Island Sampling Day (ISD)

+The Island Sampling Day draws inspiration from the Ocean Sampling Day that is a consortium that facilitates yearly samplings in stations from all around the world.
+This has great applications in monitoring and comprehending the complexity of the ocean microbiome and it's drivers.

+The Island Sampling Day has been organised in two islands, Moorea in the French Polynisia and Crete in Greece.

+## Soil microbiome sampling

+The metagenomic revolution enabled environmental microbial biodiversity studies which for the past 20 years, have sampled multiple local and large scale regions (e.g. France microbiome, Earth Microbiome).
+These studies indicated that microbes are omnipresent and impact global ecosystem processes through their abundance, versatility and biotic interactions (i.e. interactomes).
+Additionally, microbes influence the major nutrient cycles and ecosystem functions, such as plant and animal productivity.
+Changes in the structure of microbial communities can be indicative of ecosystem tipping points e.g aridification.

 ## Chapter one: Crete

 ISD is a soil microbiome study to explore environmental drivers of community